-Tap an option here to see exactly what’s using up space and delete it.
+Once you’re in the Storage menu in any version of Android below Oreo, just tap an option to see exactly what’s using up space and delete it.
 For example, you could tap Apps to see a list of apps using up the most space and remove them.
 Tap downloads to view your downloads list where you can remove files and tap cached data to clear the data of all installed apps.
 Use the other options to view which files are taking up space and remove the ones you don’t want.

 When dealing with apps, bear in mind that the app itself, its data, and its cache all add up to the total space used by the app.
 For example, if you have Spotify installed and you’ve cached lots of music offline, Spotify may be using over 1 GB of space.
 You could clear Spotify’s cache to forcibly remove this all, or launch the Spotify app and tell it to cache less data for offline listening.
 Any app that caches data for offline use will function like this.
 In the screenshot below, Google Play Music is only 40.66 MB in size on its own, but it’s storing 2.24 GB of cached music.

 You can see how much space an app is using for those data files and remove the cached data for an individual app by tapping it in the Apps list, accessible by tapping Apps on the storage pane or by tapping Apps on the main Settings screen.

 Android’s built-in tool is helpful for visualizing the space used by different types of data, but not the exact amount of space used by individual folders and files.
-For this, you’ll need a third-party app like the excellent and free DiskUsage.
-Install it from Google Play, launch it, and you can scan your device’s file system.
+For this, you’ll need a new app called Files Go from Google.
+It’s free in the Play Store, so go ahead and give it a download.
+You’ll need to grant storage permissions and app access when you fire it up, so run through that to jump into the main part of the app.